Offshore Technology Conference: OTC Asia

-OTC Asia was held in 2014, 2016, and 2018.
+OTC Asia was held in 2014, 2016, 2018 and 2024.
 The 2018 OTC Asia was held in March in Kuala Lumpur.
 More than 290 technical papers were presented at OTC Asia in 2018.

+The event also includes the OTC Asia Spotlight on Technology Awards.

 Arctic Technology Conference

 The Arctic Technology Conference has been held in 2011, 2012, 2014, 2015, 2016, and will be held in fall 2018.
 In 2011-2012 and 2014, the conference was held in Houston.
 The 2015 edition was held in Copenhagen, Denmark.
 The 2016th edition was held in St. John's, Canada and 135 technical papers were presented.
-The 2018th edition will be the first time the show returns to Houston in a couple years.
+The 2018 edition was held in Houston.

 The Arctic Technology Conference is an OTC event that covers the technical challenges that come along with exploration and production of petroleum and natural gas in the arctic.
 The conference technical program will discuss the logistical and technical aspects involved with recovery oil and gas in the harsh icy arctic environment as well as the environmental and regulatory requirements in the unique arctic environment.